 We found 4 immunologists who accept Blue Cross and Blue Shield of Florida BlueOptions Essential near Clermont, FL.

-Dr. Jose Arias' specialty is allergy & immunology.
-He attended medical school at Central University of the East School of Medicine.
-Dr. Arias has a 4.0 out of 5 star average patient rating.
+Dr. Jose Arias specializes in allergy & immunology and practices in Altamonte Springs, FL, Orlando, FL, and Ocoee, FL.
+He studied medicine at Central University of the East School of Medicine.
+Dr. Arias's average rating from his patients is 4.0 stars out of 5.
 He accepts Coresource, Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and more.
-Dr. Arias speaks Spanish.
+In addition to English, he speaks Spanish.
 He is professionally affiliated with Orlando Health.

-Dr. Andrew Bagg works as an allergist and immunologist.
-After completing medical school at SUNY Upstate Medical University, he performed his residency at a hospital affiliated with the University of South Florida (USF).
-He accepts several insurance carriers, including Coresource, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze.
-Dr. Bagg speaks Spanish.
-Dr. Bagg is professionally affiliated with Orlando Health.
+Dr. Andrew Bagg is an adult allergy & immunology specialist in Altamonte Springs, FL, Orlando, FL, and Ocoee, FL.
+Before completing his residency at a hospital affiliated with the University of South Florida (USF), Dr. Bagg attended medical school at SUNY Upstate Medical University.
+He is in-network for Coresource, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze, as well as other insurance carriers.
+In addition to English, Dr. Bagg speaks Spanish.
+Dr. Bagg is affiliated with Orlando Health.

 Conditions / Treatments